mendix/docs/content/releasenotes/developer-portal/deployment.md

 #### Mendix for Private Cloud — Mendix Operator v1.6.0 and Mendix Gateway Agent v1.5.0

-* Support for debugging
+* We added support for debugging apps deployed to Mendix for Private Cloud.
-* Fixed memory leak in Agent when it's restarted and the cluster is deleted from Portunus
+* We fixed a memory leak in Agent which occurred when it was restarted and the cluster was deleted from the Developer Portal.
-* Fixed the issue where the Operator pod was crashlooping until the Operator was fully configured
+* We fixed an issue where the Operator pod was crashlooping until the Operator was fully configured.

 To upgrade an existing installation of Private Cloud to this version, follow the [Upgrade instructions](/developerportal/deploy/private-cloud-upgrade-guide#operator-latest).